-While it sounds like a simple question, it doesn’t have a simple answer.
-First, we need to understand what makes a good website.
-In this article, we’ll look at design, development, and data - all components that contribute to a good site - and, more importantly than any of those individual elements alone, whether your site has the impact you want it to have.
+While it sounds like a simple question, it doesn't have a simple answer.
+In this article, we'll look at design, development, and data - all components that contribute to a good site - and, more importantly than any of those individual elements alone, whether your site has the impact you want it to have.

 We're visual creatures.
 For many of us, the look and feel of a site seriously impacts our desire to stay engaged.
 Beyond avoiding extremes (too much text/too much everything else), "good" design can be pretty subjective, but we do have a few recommendations based on experience: